 Although the sea isn’t visible yet you can smell it.
 The landscape gets flatter and forms a mosaic of dunes, swamps and wide lagoons.
 It’s the habitat of the egrets that strut among horses and cattle.
 In this coastal region, looking like the Camargue, you pass the unique ‘Pont Bache du Libron’ and the round lock of Agde.
 In Agde with its ‘dark cathedral’ you cross the Hérault in the direction of the Thau lagoon.
 At the lighthouse in Onglous the Canal du Midi ends.
 In Marseillan you finally cycle along the beach to Sète and maybe you get a glimpse of the traditional water joust ‘Les Joutes.’

-Breakfast marks the end of your trip in the pleasant town of Sète, the biggest French fishing port, also well known for its beautiful beaches.
+Breakfast marks the end of your trip in the pleasant town of Sète, the biggest French fishing port in the Mediterranean Sea, also well known for its beautiful beaches.
 This authentic town, full of pastel coloured houses with wrought iron balconies, is crossed by several connecting canals and the Thau Basin.
 In the harbour you find an abundance of fish restaurants.
 Everything as fresh as can be!
 A visit to the large covered market is really worth-wile.
 Here you can buy anything that has to do with food and drink and the products are displayed wonderfully.

-From Paris, you can take the TGV (high speed train) to Bordeaux.
-2h15); From Bordeaux, you can take a TER Train to Toulouse (2h05).
+From Paris, you can take the TGV (high speed train) to Bordeaux (approx. 2h15).
+From Bordeaux, you can take a TER Train to Toulouse (approx. 2h05).